How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

 Offer guest checkout

-Guest checkout allows your customers to purchase without signing in to your website or creating an account.
-Since none of the customer’s information is stored in your company’s database, the process is quick.
+Guest checkout allows customers to make purchases without signing in to your website or creating an account.
+The process is quick since none of the customer’s information is stored in your company’s database.

 Autofill addresses